benc-uk/k6-reporter/readme.md

 Simple Go command line application to convert K6 result JSON into a HTML report

+The report will show all request groups, checks, HTTP metrics and other statistics

+Any HTTP metrics which have failed thresholds will be highlighted in red.
+Any group checks with more than 0 failures will also be shown in red.

 # Usage

 The command takes two arguments: